Personal Injury Lawyer Serving Cooper City

 Cooper City is a city located in Broward County, Florida with a population of over 30,000 residents.
 Home to a number of families, it has many elementary schools and high schools.
 Family Circle Magazine, an American women’s magazine, named Cooper City as one of the top 10 towns for families in the United States.
 Every year, however, ordinary people are hurt in accidents there that could have been avoided if someone had acted more carefully.
-If you or a loved one has been harmed in Cooper City, the experienced injury attorneys at Frankl & Kominsky can help you pursue the compensation to which you may be entitled.
-Our firm handles virtually all types of personal injury cases, including those involving car, truck, and motorcycle crashes, medical malpractice, slip and falls, defective products, nursing home abuse and neglect, and more.Filing Negligence Cases in Florida After an Accident
+Attractions in Cooper City include; The Cooper City Sports Complex and The Cooper City Antique Mall .

 However, before you can recover compensation, you must prove each of the elements of negligence to establish a defendant’s liability.
 Negligence is a failure to use reasonable care that results in damage or injury to another person.
 To show negligence, you must prove that: